 Visit Website: Click Here

-Kerry McLean of Michigan USA made his first Unicycle in 1971.
-In the past 30 years, Kerry has built 14 monocycles and sold six.
+Kerry McLean of Michigan USA made his first Monocycle in 1971.
+In the past 30 years, Kerry has built 14 Monocycles and sold six.
 The image below is one of his earlier Rocket Roadsters.

 Pictured below is another Rocket Roadster, which is a bit larger than the previous, and looks a lot more comfortable.